iron-fish/ironfish/ironfish-cli/README.md

    - This is equivalent to `yarn start start -d default -p 9033`

 - `yarn start miners:start`
-    - Default thread count = 1  (1 mining thread on 1 physical CPU core)
-    - To control the number of CPU cores to dedicate to mining, use the --threads parameter
+   - The default thread count is 1.
+   - You can increase the number of threads by adding `--threads <number>`.
+Use `-1` to autodetect threads based on your CPU cores.

    - Examples:
       - `yarn start miners:start --threads 4`
          - To use 4 physical CPU cores
       - `yarn start miners:start --threads -1`
          - To use all the cores on your CPU
-           - BUT beware, -1 can use all available cores and threads and make your machine unresponsive.
-           - Worth checking your machine's performance with incrementally increasing thread count
-           - It'a a good idea to monitor the CPU temperature and stay below 70C for longer life.
+         - This may make your machine unresponsive or perform worse than a lesser number.
+         - You may want to start with a low thread count and increase it until your hashrate stops increasing.
-    - Note: hyperthreading (2 miner threads per CPU Core) is not fully optimized yet
+   - Note: Hyperthreading (2 miner threads per CPU core) is not fully optimized yet

 You should see messages in the second terminal indicating that the miner is running:
- - "Starting to mine with 8 threads"
+   - `Starting to mine with 8 threads`
- - "Mining block 6261 on request 1264... \ 1105974 H/s"
+   - `Mining block 6261 on request 1264... \ 1105974 H/s`

-    - Where the H/s number corresponds to the hash rate power of your machine using the number of cores you allocated to minining threads.
+      - The H/s number corresponds to the hash rate power of your machine with the given number of mining threads.
-    - Performance reference: 8-core 3.8+ GHz AMD Ryzen 7 4700G gave the above 1.1 M H/s.
+      - Performance reference: 8-core 3.8+ GHz AMD Ryzen 7 4700G with 8 threads gave the above 1.1 M H/s.

- - You will see a status line when a block is mined
+When a block is mined, you will see a status line in the node's terminal (the first terminal):
+   - `Successfully mined block xxx (6543) has 1 transactions`
-    - Mining 1 block can take several hours or even days depending on your machine's hashrate relative to the total network hashrate.
+   - Mining 1 block can take several hours or days, depending on your machine's hashrate.
-    - Even if you haven't mined any blocks, you are contributing to the robustness of the Testnet by running a node and miner(s).

-You can increase the number of threads by adding `--threads <number>`.
-Use `-1` to use all available threads.

-- `yarn start miners:start --threads 2`
+   - Your miner may display `Submitting hash for block`, but this does not necessarily mean you've mined a block.
+The block still needs to be created, validated, and checked to be heavier by the node before it can be added to the main chain.
+      - In these cases, your node will display "Discarding block" or "Failed to add block".

 ### Multiple Nodes